United Kingdom Employer of Record

-If a lack of speed or local expertise are among your top concerns when expanding to or employing workers in the U.K., an employer of record may be the best option for achieving your global growth objectives.
+If a lack of speed or local expertise are among your top concerns when expanding to or employing workers in the United Kingdom (U.K.), an employer of record may be the best option for achieving your global growth objectives.

 An employer of record, sometimes known as an international PEO, enables you to quickly hire and onboard workers in the U.K.―often in as little as two weeks―without having to take on the cost and risk of establishing a local entity.